Trial Lawyers With Experience Are The Best Way To Ensure You Don’t Go To Trial

 Transition From Investigation to Discovery

-If you'd prefer to negotiate with a liable party for compensation instead of taking the offending party to court, you and your attorney can engage in an investigation.
-This process enables you to return to the scene of your accident and gather the evidence you need to establish liability as well as the total value of your accident.
-You need to trigger an investigation if you want to bring a complaint to the attention of a judge.
+If you’d prefer to negotiate with a liable party for compensation instead of taking the offending party to court, you and your attorney can engage in an investigation.
+This process enables you to return to the scene of your accident and gather the evidence you need to establish liability and the total value of your accident.
+You must trigger an investigation to bring a complaint to a judge.

-That said, there's some significant crossover between investigation and discovery.
-Discovery is the process of gathering the information needed to establish an argument when one party takes another before a judge in civil court.
-The difference, however, between investigation and discovery is that during an investigation, you may disclose what information you gather regarding your case with the defendant at your leisure.
-The process of discovery requires you to share what you know with the defense and their representatives before you go before a judge so that no parties may be surprised by last-minute evidence.
+That said, there’s some significant crossover between investigation and discovery.
+Discovery is gathering the information needed to establish an argument when one party takes another before a judge in civil court.
+The difference between investigation and discovery is that during an investigation, you may disclose what information you gather regarding your case with the defendant at your leisure.
+The discovery process requires you to share what you know with the defense and their representatives before you go before a judge so that no parties may be surprised by last-minute evidence.

 Trial lawyers with winning reputations can distinguish between investigation and discovery, not to mention the roles each plays in your fight for justice.
-If you've undertaken an investigation only to find that the defendant with whom you're contending refuses to acknowledge your right to compensation, you need to trust an attorney to effectively transition you from an investigation into discovery.
+Suppose you’ve undertaken an investigation only to find that the defendant you’re contending with refuses to acknowledge your right to compensation.
+In that case, you must trust an attorney to transition you from an investigation into discovery effectively.
 This transition can be made all the easier when your attorney has experience in the courtroom.

 Negotiate With an Experienced Trial Attorney On Your Side

-You can choose to enter settlement negotiations with an allegedly-liable party before or after you file a civil claim with your local court system.
-Negotiations allow you to directly communicate with the party you believe to be liable for your losses.
-During these conversations, you can use the evidence you gathered during your investigation to elaborate on your case's value and argue for your right to compensation from the liable party.
+You can enter settlement negotiations with an allegedly liable party before or after you file a civil claim with your local court system.
+Negotiations allow you to communicate with the party directly you believe is liable for your losses.
+During these conversations, you can use the evidence you gathered during your investigation to elaborate on your case’s value and argue for your right to compensation from the liable party.

 You need not make these arguments without support.
-Just as the defendant can call on a representative to stand with them throughout these information proceedings, so too can you request that an experienced trial attorney help you make your case.
+Just as the defendant can call on a representative to stand with them throughout these information proceedings, you can also request that an experienced trial attorney help you make your case.
 If the defendant proves combative or unwilling to communicate with you, an attorney may have better luck facilitating your upcoming negotiations.

 Challenge Insufficient Offers and Uncooperative Defendants in Court

-Not all defendants are going to try and wriggle out of negotiations once they begin.
+Not all defendants will try to wriggle out of negotiations once they begin.
 Rather, some may use other methods to try and avoid awarding you the compensation you deserve after an accident.